gatsbyjs/gatsby/docs/contributing/gatsby-governance-model.md

 #### Nomination

 To be nominated, a nominee is expected to already be performing some of the responsibilities of a Maintainer over the course of at least a couple of weeks.
+You can apply through contacting one of the `@Team` members on Discord who then in turn will trigger a [Voting](#voting) process.

 In some rare cases, this role may be revoked by an **Admin**.
 However, under normal circumstances this role is granted for as long as the contributor wishes to engage with the project.